4/24/2025

 speaker

 Yeah.
-As for the gross profit margin, actually, 2024, we marked significant progress in our scale, strategic execution, and it's an encouragement to our path to profitability.
-VFAS also ended the year with strong momentum, having more like a double quarterly revenue year over year.
-So excluding the NRV and ONF accounting charges, we have narrowed our full year gross margin to minus 32 percent from minus 40 percent in 2023.
-So in 2025, we are focused on the building volume through the new product launches and deepening our market presence in Asia.
-At the same time, we are executing against clear levels for form optimization, manufacturing efficiency, and strategic capital deployment to drive margin improvement and move toward the full year with profitability.
+As for the gross profit margin, actually 2024, we mark significant progress in our scale, strategic execution, and is an encouragement to our path to profitability.
+BINFAST also ended the year with strong momentum, having more like a double quarterly revenue year over year.
+So excluding the NRV and UNOF accounting charges, we have narrowed our full year gross loss margin to minus 32% from minus 40% in 2023.
+So in 2025, we are focused on the scaling volume through the new product launches and deepening our market presence in Asia.
+At the same time that we are executing against clear levels for form optimization, manufacturing efficiency and strategic capital deployment to drive margin improvement and move toward the full year EBITDA profitability.
+Yep.

 speaker